 To determine if a machine is universal or proprietary, you can ask directly.
 (Or check our credit card machine directory, which lists the status of equipment.)

 As a loose rule, if the equipment is made by a processing company, it’s likely restricted to that company.
 If it’s made by an equipment manufacturer, it will be open to multiple processors.

 Processing companies like Square offer proprietary terminals – you can only use those machines with Square processing.
 Equipment manufacturers like Ingenico and Verifone offer universal terminals – you can use them with any processor that supports them.

 Somewhere in the middle are machines offered by processors that allow them to be used with any processing company on their platform.
-For example, First Data (a processing company) offers the FD line of processing equipment.
-Any processing company that runs on First Data’s platform can sell you FD terminals and can reprogram them if you already own one.
-Technically, the terminals aren’t universal (as they can only be used with companies affiliated with First Data) but there are many companies that run on First Data’s platform and could reprogram FD terminals, so they’re not as limited as true proprietary options.
+For example, Fiserv / First Data (a processing company) offers the FD line of processing equipment.
+Any processing company that runs on Fiserv’s platform can sell you FD terminals and can reprogram them if you already own one.
+Technically, the terminals aren’t universal (as they can only be used with companies affiliated with Fiserv) but there are many companies that run on the platform and could reprogram FD terminals.
+That makes them less limited than true proprietary options.

 A Note on Clover Systems

 The popular Clover Station and smaller Clover machines are a bit of an odd case.
-They’re First Data terminals that any processing company on the First Data platform can use, but they can’t be reprogrammed.
+They’re First Data (now Fiserv) terminals that any processing company on the platform can use, but they can’t be reprogrammed.
 Once you purchase a Clover from a processing company, it will only work with that company.